jisaacks/GitGutter/README.md

   - has "Hexadecimal" encoding

 Please check if one of those states was applied to your view by one of your packages.

+👉 With `"debug": true` the reason for GitGutter to keep quite is printed to console.

 👉 _ConvertToUTF8_ package is known to mark views as scratch during conversion without reverting that state reliably.